A New Coronavirus, a New Epidemic, Many Open Questions

 The WHO has estimated an incubation period (between infection and symptom onset) of 2 to 14 days, although most people develop symptoms between 5 and 7 days.

-The virus causes from mild symptoms to severe respiratory disease (i.e. pneumonia) and death.
-The great majority of deaths have occurred in people over 65 years of age and that were already suffering from another chronic condition or disease.
-Hypertension and diabetes seem to be the highest risk factor for severe disease and death and this could be in part due to the drugs taken for treating these conditions.
+The great majority of deaths occur in people over 65 years of age and/or with an underlying chronic condition or disease.
+Major risk factors for severe illness and death include hypertension, diabetes, cardiovascular disease and obesity.
+Men are more vulnerable to disease then women.
 In contrast, children are considerably less susceptible to developing the disease, although they do seem to get infected.
 Their role in spreading the virus remains to be determined.

 5. How is COVID-19 Treated?

-Therefore, the current strategy to deal with this new virus is to avoid contagion (through preventive measures) and treat the symptoms in case of illness.
+For the moment, the best strategy to deal with this new virus is to avoid contagion (through preventive measures) and treat the symptoms in case of illness.

 The basic preventive measures to avoid infection are: wash your hands frequently and cover your mouth when sneezing or coughing.

-Areas with high viral transmission can also recommend the adoption of social distancing measures, such as cancelling mass gatherings, promoting telework, avoiding unnecessary travel, and keeping a distance of at least 1 meter with other people, among others.
-These measures contribute to slowing viral spread within the community and avoid overwhelming health systems.
+Areas with high viral transmission have adopted social distancing measures, such as cancelling mass gatherings, promoting telework, avoiding unnecessary travel, and keeping a distance of at least 1 meter with other people, among others.
+These measures are helping to slow viral spread within the community and avoid overwhelming health systems.

 A vaccine soon?

-Two vaccines (one based on messenger RNA and developed by a US-based company, and another one based on virus subunits and developed by China) have started to be tested in humans.
+Several vaccines (including one based on messenger RNA and developed by a US-based company, and another one based on virus subunits and developed by China) have started to be tested in humans.
 For the moment, they are in the first phase of the clinical trial (to see if they are safe).
 Experts agree that we will not have an available vaccine before 12 months, in the best of cases.

 6. Evolution of the Epidemic